KohaAloha/are-we-flying/docs/index.md

 We'll fill in the rest as we go along.
 But we do need a server to use this web page, because while you _can_ just load an .html file directly in the browser, anything network related (including certain relative file loads) just flat out won't work properly.
 So: **never use `file:///`, always load web pages from a url**.

-A simple rule to follow, especially with Python installed. `python -m http.server` and boom! we have a web server running.
+A simple rule to follow, especially with Python installed. `python -m http.server` and presto: we have a web server running on http://localhost:8080

 ## Setting up a simple web server

-There's a ton of choices here, because every programming language under the sun has a way to set up a web server.
-The absolute simplest is to run `python -m http.server` in the same directory as your webpage, and presto, you have a web server running on http://localhost:8080!

-However, we're not doing that, because we want to serve up content _and_ proxy any API calls to our python server, so we don't want our webpage to actually know where the python server lives, instead being able to just call `/api/....` as if those are the api server's routes
+Having said that, `python -m http.server` won't cut it in this case, because we want to serve up content _and_ proxy any API calls to our python server in a way that won't let folks just snoop on our IP...
+We don't want our webpage to actually know where the python server lives, instead we want it to be able to just call `/api/....` on itself and magically have that work.

-***"Why would we do this?"***
+>  ***"Hold up, why would we do this?"*** *- you, hopefully*

 That's a good question: web pages can run just about anywhere, but in order for our python server to work with MSFS, we need to have it run on our own computer.
 That comes with risks: we don't want other people to be able to just look at their browser's network tab and copy our IP address to then do all kinds of fun things with.
 Perhaps I should put fun in quotes.
 Those things tend to not be fun at all.

 Instead, we only want people to be able to see the IP address of the web server that's serving up our web page, and have the web page communicate only with that server.
 We can then make the web server talk to _our_ computer on the "server side".
 That's one extra step, but now people can't just trivially find our IP and do questionable things.

 To that effect, we're going to set up a simple Node.js [express server](https://expressjs.com/), mostly because it has an almost trivial way to set up a proxy to another server for a specific route, using `express-http-proxy`.
-First up, let's make a `website` dir, and install the necessary dependencies in there:
+So first up, let's make a `website` dir, and install the necessary dependencies in there:

 ```
 C:\Users\You\Documents\are-we-flying\website\> npm install express express-http-proxy open